If you are wondering "what is espresso?" then you are in the right place.

-Coffee and espresso are drinks from the beans of the same plant: coffee.
+Espresso and coffee are drinks from the beans of the same plant: coffee.
 Whether coffee beans turn into aromatic filter coffee or rich espresso depends on the processing method.

-The difference between filter coffee and espresso is the duration of the roasting of the beans.
+The difference between espresso and coffee from a drip machine is the duration of the roasting of the beans.
 Typically, roasting for regular coffee takes about 13 minutes, while roasting for espresso takes about 20 minutes.

 Of course, the time may vary depending on the type of coffee and the model of roaster.